mdaffin/disconnected.systems/_drafts/bare-metal-c-on-the-teensy-3.1.md

 Although more complete then the assembly example there are still some missing bits.
-Most notably we have not setup the heap or malloc so cannot dynamically allocate space.
-I would still recommend using a more complete base for any real work such as form the teensy project ([mk29dx128.c](https://github.com/PaulStoffregen/cores/blob/master/teensy3/mk20dx128.c), [mk20dx256.ld](https://github.com/PaulStoffregen/cores/blob/master/teensy3/mk20dx256.ld)) which you will see share many similar parts as explained in this post.
+Most notably we have not setup the heap or malloc so cannot dynamically allocate memory.
+I would still recommend using a more complete base for any real project such as form the teensy project ([mk29dx128.c](https://github.com/PaulStoffregen/cores/blob/master/teensy3/mk20dx128.c), [mk20dx256.ld](https://github.com/PaulStoffregen/cores/blob/master/teensy3/mk20dx256.ld)) which you will see share many similar parts as explained in this post.